-Upon completion of this offering, we will have ADSs outstanding, representing approximately % of our outstanding ordinary shares.
+Upon completion of this offering and the concurrent private placement, we will have 93,710,805 Class A ordinary shares outstanding, or approximately 84.7% of our outstanding ordinary shares, among which, 7,500,000 Class A ordinary shares are represented by 2,500,000 ADSs.
 All of the ADSs sold in this offering will be freely transferable by persons other than by our "affiliates" without restriction or further registration under the Securities Act.
-Sales of substantial amounts of our ADSs in the public market could adversely affect prevailing market prices of our ADSs.
+Sales of substantial amounts of the ADSs in the public market could adversely affect prevailing market prices of the ADSs.
 Prior to this offering, there has been no public market for our ordinary shares or the ADSs.
-We intend to apply to list the ADSs on the Nasdaq Stock Market, but we cannot assure you that a regular trading market will develop in the ADSs.
+We have been approved to list the ADSs on the Nasdaq Global Market under the symbol "ANL," but we cannot assure you that a regular trading market will develop in the ADSs.
 We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.